Parental Control Review 2020 – Kaspersky Safe Kids

 To configure blacklists and whitelists, just type the URL into the box in the Exclusions section (shown above), select Forbidden or Allowed as allowed, and click Add.
 In our functionality test, we found that changes made in the console were applied on the child’s device almost instantly.

-Under Website Settings for Windows Devices there is an option Block all websites except exclusions, which means the child can only see specifically whitelisted sites.
-We note that it is still possible to search for something from the address bar, and the Google search results page will be displayed as normal.
+There is an option Block all websites except exclusions, which means the child can only see specifically whitelisted sites.

 What does the child see when a page is blocked?